 Bid to block Illinois’ new assault weapons ban now before federal appeals court

-The case of Naperville gunshop owner Robert Bevis appears to be the first to challenge the ban in the 7th U.S. Circuit Court of Appeals, which now has the opportunity to block the measure or side with a lower court judge who found it constitutional.
+The case of Naperville gunshop owner Robert Bevis appears to be the first to challenge the ban in the 7th U.S. Circuit Court of Appeals.
+A federal judge found it constitutional.

-The federal appeals court in Chicago has its first opportunity to weigh in on Illinois’ controversial assault weapons ban, as challenges to the law continue to advance.
+The federal appeals court in Chicago has its first opportunity to weigh in on Illinois’ assault weapons ban, as challenges to the law advance.

+Naperville gunshop owner Robert Bevis asked the 7th U.S. Circuit Court of Appeals on Tuesday for an injunction blocking the law.

-Bevis asked that the injunction, if granted, apply to everyone affected by the state law.
+Bevis asked that the injunction, if granted, apply to everyone affected by the law.

-The case appears to be the first to challenge the ban in the federal appellate court.
-The 7th Circuit now has the opportunity to block the measure signed by Gov. J.B.
+The case appears to be the first to challenge the Illinois ban to the federal appellate court.
+The appeals court could side with Kendall or block the measure, which was signed by Gov. J.B.
 Pritzker on Jan.
-10 — which immediately banned the sale of military-style weapons and high-capacity magazines — or to side with Kendall.
+10 and immediately banned the sale of military-style weapons and high-capacity magazines.

-Kendall ruled last month that “because assault weapons are particularly dangerous weapons … their regulation accords with history and tradition.”
-But Bevis’ lawyers have accused Kendall of error.
-Under previous Supreme Court rulings, they said weapons must be found to be “dangerous and unusual” in order to be banned.
+Kendall ruled last month that, “because assault weapons are particularly dangerous weapons … their regulation accords with history and tradition.”

+Bevis’ lawyers argue that Kendall’s ruling is wrong, that, under previous Supreme Court rulings, weapons must be found to be “dangerous and unusual” to be banned.

 “An arm that is commonly possessed by law-abiding citizens for lawful purposes is, by definition, not unusual,” they wrote in their court filing Tuesday.
 “Thus, such an arm cannot be both dangerous and unusual and therefore it cannot be subjected to a categorical ban.”